 Dining at the restaurant: Socially distant indoor dining is available, in addition to an outdoor dining space warmed by heaters and festooned with lights.

 Takeout: Call or go online to order directly through the restaurant for pickup, or use any of the major food delivery apps for lunch or dinner.

 It’s hard not to smile as you scan the menu at Kingston 11, which marries sunny California produce with Jamaican dishes and cooking techniques.
 The result is delicious dishes such as oxtail stew, spicy escovitch salmon, jerk chicken, and fried plantains with black beans and cream.
 Owner Nigel Jones, who works hard to embed the restaurant in the community, and the island music combine make diners feel like old friends who happened upon a party.

-Dining at the restaurant: Dine al fresco in a front porch parklet warmed by fire bowls.
+Dining at the restaurant: Indoor dining is available, as is the option to dine al fresco in a front porch parklet warmed by fire bowls.

 Takeout: Call or email the restaurant to order for pickup or delivery.

 Parada Peruvian Kitchen (Walnut Creek)